 Repeatedly asking reporters refer to them as a qorDu’, the clan was led by a rotund man known only by his pseudonym of “rol lam”.

 “My real name is unimportant.
-And it’s a qorDu’,” insisted Lam prior to yelling at his mother upstairs to “bring down the peanut butter sandwiches.”
+And it’s a qorDu’, not a clan” insisted Lam prior to yelling upstairs, demanding his mother “bring down the peanut butter sandwiches.”

 Drawing his bat’leth to cut the sandwiches, Lam explained the translation was the culmination of years of effort.
 “At first, we really didn’t know what we were doing, but we knew that we wanted to do something.
 And stop calling me Lam.
 It’s ‘rol lam’.”